 Paul Horton and Sally Beckwith of Foggy Meadow Farm produce naturally grown vegetables and herbs on 4½ acres in Benson, Vermont.
 Foggy Meadow is a year-round operation that direct markets its crops through farmers markets and restaurants.
 From its start in 2004, Foggy Meadow has invested in small-scale equipment and tools, which has resulted in the farm being able to continue producing at this scale and remain economically viable.

 Field crops are grown in ¾-acre sections.
 This amounts to having six to seven sections, which allows Horton and Beckwith to plan for extensive crop rotations.
-As spring crops come out of the ground, some land becomes a stale seedbed while other parcels are cover cropped or sheet mulched for use the following spring.
+As spring crops come out of the ground, some land becomes a stale seedbed, while other parcels are cover cropped or sheet mulched for use the following spring.

 The farm uses a 70-horsepower John Deere tractor for field tillage and bed preparation.
-Beds are prepared for planting with a combination of a 5-shank chisel plow and a 70-inch rototiller.
-This creates beds for up to three crop rows, which are marked out in the bed by using pins on a basket weeder.
+Beds are prepared for planting using a combination of a five-shank chisel plow and a 70-inch rototiller.
+This creates beds for up to three crop rows, which are marked out in the bed using pins on a basket weeder.
 The Buddingh basket weeder is attached to a Farmall Cub—one of four tractors used for cultivation.
-There are two Farmall Super Cs, one with sweeps and hilling discs and the other with shovels that are matched with the rows in each bed.
+There are two Farmall Super Cs, one with sweeps and hilling discs, and the other with shovels that are matched with the rows in each bed.
 In addition, a Farmall A tractor is set up with a 6-foot disc and harrow for planting cover crops.
 Having tractors set up with only one implement reduces the time and stress involved with switching implements on a single tractor.
 As Foggy Meadow Farm looks to produce more crops for winter markets, Horton is interested in purchasing another cultivating tractor with a toolbar set up for single-row crops.